 It’s Time to Move Forward.
 Together.

 We see many climate-focused companies trying to solve the same problem of collecting data from unstructured CSR disclosures and documents, but we have already solved this problem at scale.
-The idaciti team has harnessed our many decades of collective experience structuring quantitative and qualitative financial disclosures and have deployed our knowledge and technology to solve this part of the ESG equation.
+The idaciti team has harnessed our many decades of collective experience structuring quantitative and qualitative financial disclosures and has deployed our knowledge and technology to solve this part of the ESG equation.

 Do you need to reinvent the wheel to structure climate data from unstructured disclosures or do you want to simply accelerate out of the gate to use this cleansed data to generate the actionable insights and tracking that we so desperately need... now.